The Identity & Communication Modeling Framework

 Meaning Construction & Perception

-Meaning is not discovered like a hidden object; it is built.
+Meaning is not discovered like a hidden object; it's built.
 This domain covers the construction of significance through values, responsibility, and the choice between purpose and pleasure — the structural elements that decide whether a life feels worth its cost.

 - Meaning ConstructionThe active assembly of a life that feels worth the suffering it costs.